A Tour of the Pergamon Museum

 Lion from the Ishtar Gate Processional Way

-The Ishtar Gate Processional Way is a red and yellow brick-paved corridor, which was initially over half a mile long with walls on each side, over 15 metres tall.
-The walls were decorated with over 120 images of lions, bulls, dragons, and flowers, made from enamelled blue, yellow and brown tiles.
-It was this processional way that led to the temple of Marduk which was in the form of a ziggurat.
+The Ishtar Gate Processional Way is a red and yellow brick-paved corridor, which was initially over half a mile long with walls on each side, over 15 meters tall.
+The walls were decorated with over 120 images of lions, bulls, dragons, and flowers, made from enameled blue, yellow, and brown tiles.
+It was this processional way that led to the temple of Marduk, which was in the form of a ziggurat.